Equipment Overlays & Nameplates: Tips for Choosing the Right Material

 • Cost: What is your overall budget?

-bulldog140Performance qualities: Polycarbonate is an excellent choice for nearly all environments and applications.
+Polycarbonate OEM overlay shown on welding equipmentPerformance Qualities: Polycarbonate is an excellent choice for nearly all environments and applications.
 This material is known for its durability and versatility in a wide range of surface applications, clarity and legibility.
-Polycarbonate also offers excellent resistance to stains, moisture, heat, UV Rays, abrasion, and corrosive chemicals.
+Polycarbonate also offers excellent resistance to stains, moisture, heat, UV rays, abrasion and corrosive chemicals.

 Common Applications: Polycarbonate is often used for overlays, embossed keypads, dead-front panels, caution and warning labels, nameplates and decorative trim.

-Polyester_identification_label_for_OEM_equipmentPerformance qualities: Polyester can be an exceptional choice for resistance to high temperatures up to 300°F (148°C) and outdoor exposure, offering other properties such as resistance to abrasion and scratches, as well as chemicals and corrosives.
+Industrial equipment polyester decalPerformance Qualities: Polyester can be an exceptional choice for resistance to high temperatures up to 300 degrees Fahrenheit (148 degrees Celsius) and outdoor exposure, offering other properties such as resistance to abrasion and scratches, as well as chemicals and corrosives.
 Polyester is excellent for keypads and switches requiring constant flexing, pushing and dimensional stability.

 Common Applications: Polyester is often found on keypads, overlays, serial tags, LED panels, caution and warning panels, clear window and double-sided decals.